 First Parastatal in Lesotho to Embrace a Cloud Roadmap

 The Lesotho Electricity Company (LEC) is the only supplier of electricity in Lesotho and is 100% government owned with branches spread across the ten districts of Lesotho.
 LEC is believed to be one of the first parastatals, if not the first in the country.
 Today it remains the sole supplier of electricity in Lesotho.

-The LEC needed to deploy an enterprise-wide solution that easily integrated with all existing systems and addressed fragmented business processes with resultant inefficiencies across the organisation.
-As a result, the organisation decided to acquire the Enterprise Resource Planning (ERP) SAP solution.
+The LEC needed to deploy an enterprise-wide solution that easily integrated with all existing systems and addressed fragmented business processes with resultant inefficiencies across the organization.
+As a result, the organization decided to acquire the Enterprise Resource Planning (ERP) SAP solution.